melonjs/melonJS/README.md

 - The [Grunt](http://gruntjs.com/) task manager

-Once the Node.js package manager has been installed (using the installer from their website), you need to install Grunt and Grunt CLI (Command Line Interface), by doing the following :
+Once the Node.js package manager has been installed (using the installer from their website), you need to install build dependencies and Grunt CLI (Command Line Interface), by doing the following :

 Open a [Terminal](http://www.apple.com/osx/apps/all.html#terminal) or a [Commmand Prompt](http://en.wikipedia.org/wiki/Command_Prompt) and type the following :